 To increase the screening rate, Brown Broderick and her research team are starting a pilot project entitled, HPV (Human Papilloma Virus) Self-Sampling for Primary Cervical Cancer Screening in Underserved Saskatchewan Women.

 The research project would bring HPV testing to women in their own homes.
 HPV tests only require a swab to collect a sample, and is more accurate compared to conventional cytology, she said.

 The project is partially supported by community funding.
-Brown Broderick is the recipient of this year’s $100,000 Women Leading Philanthropy Grant presented by Royal University Hospital (RUH) Foundation in Saskatoon.
-Each year, the grant is presented to women researchers, physicians, and practitioners leading health-care initiatives at RUH working on transformative advancement in health care.
+Brown Broderick is the recipient of $100,000 funded by Royal University Hospital Foundation’s Women Leading Philanthropy Grant.
+Each year, the grant is presented to women researchers, physicians, and practitioners leading healthcare initiatives at RUH working on transformative advancement in health care.